tanmaysankhe/hangman-py/README.md

 You are given 10 tries to guess a word correctly.
 That is, 10 tries to save the hanging man.

 ## How to play
-Download the -hangman-py- folder
+Download the ''' hangman-py ''' folder
-run -pyhton3 hangman.py-
+run ''' pyhton3 hangman.py '''

 ### Try guessing one letter at a time